debian1500/debian1500/README.md

 ## 🧠 Long-term goal

-To develop strong technical skills and eventually launch a real-world product in Web3 security.
+To develop strong technical skills and eventually launch a real-world product in cybersecurity.
 Learning by doing — and documenting the journey.